Advising & Support

 Code of Conduct

 Many health risks are associated with drug and alcohol abuse.
-Risks include, but are not limited to, malnutrition, brain damage, heart disease, pancreatitis, cirrhosis of the liver, mental illness, death, low birth-weight babies and babies with drug addictions.
-Personal relationships, family dynamics, ability to work and study are also at risk.
+Risks include, but are not limited to, malnutrition, brain damage, heart disease, pancreatitis, cirrhosis of the liver, mental illness, death, low birth-weight babies, and babies with drug addictions.
+Personal relationships, family dynamics, and the ability to work and study are also at risk.